If you want ideas for businesses, you can start with $10k or less – look no further!

 If you have a good eye for the potential hidden in an ugly piece of furniture or know how to spot valuable antiques, you can make a lot of money as an entrepreneur who flips items you find at a flea market.

 Learn how to make a nice income with the Flea Market Flipping courses.

-You’ll need to make an initial investment of hundreds to thousands of dollars to purchase items from flea markets.
+You’ll need hundreds to thousands of dollars to purchase items from flea markets.
 You’ll also need tools to fix up shabbier items, and a camera to help with marketing your items on online sales networks.

-As a flea market flipper, you can earn at least $1,000 per month.
-If you’re knowledgeable about what types of items are hot, then your income will be higher.
+You can earn at least $1,000 per month as a flea market flipper.
+If you’re knowledgeable about what items are hot, your income will be higher.

 26. Soap and Personal Care Seller

 If you are good at making your own soap, why not manufacture your own brand of soap and personal care items?
 You can also make lotions, shampoo bars, lip balms, or bath bombs.

 Using platforms like Shopify or Amazon FBA, you can quickly get started selling quality handmade soaps online for a decent profit to a large base of customers.

 Making products in medium to large batches costs anywhere from $1,000 to $10,000, depending on how much you make and the quality of ingredients you decide to use.

 Keep in mind that Amazon FBA will charge a fee on every sale, so as a business owner be sure to factor that into your projected earnings.